awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-ad-deploying.md

 **General settings**
    + **Deployment name**\.
 Enter a unique application name for your deployment\.
    + **Simple Notification Service \(SNS\) topic ARN \(Optional\)**\.
 Specify an Amazon SNS topic where AWS Launch Wizard can send notifications and alerts\.
 For more information, see the [https://docs.aws.amazon.com/sns/latest/dg/welcome.html](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.
+   + **Enable rollback on failed deployment**\.
+By default, if a deployment fails, your provisioned resources will not be rolled back/deleted\.
+This default configuration helps you to troubleshoot errors at the resource level as you debug deployment issues\.
+If you want your provisioned resources to be immediately deleted if a deployment fails, select the check box\.

 **Installation type**
 Choose whether you want to deploy Active Directory on Amazon EC2 instances or on premises\.
 When you deploy Active Directory on Amazon EC2, it is deployed in a VPC configured for high availability\.